Software test report SilverFast HDR

 Strengths and weaknesses of SilverFast HDR

-SilverFast HDR offers the professional user a comprehensive software package for the adjustment and improvement of the workflows.
-The separation of scanning procedure and picture adjustments is very meaningful for the professional.
+SilverFast HDR offers the professional user a comprehensive software package for the adjustment and improvement of the workflow.
+The separation of scanning procedure and picture adjustments is very useful for a professional.
+But with the WorkflowPilot also a beginner or an occasional user can optimize the pictures like a professional.

 The main program can be used and works with the same algorithms as the SilverFast scanning software.
 The picture results are thus as expected on highest quality (naturally depending on target and scanner).
-The user interface of SilverFast is not everyone's thing, but one can work with it after short practice very well and efficiently.
+The user interface has become clearer and clearer, so you can work with it after a short practice very well and efficiently.

-The HDR software offers many very useful features for the professional and semi-professional user.
+The HDR software offers many very useful features for the ambitious private an semi-professional and professional user.
 The separation of scanning procedure and picture adjustment simplifies the workflow much, both with FineArt-work and with the bulk processing.
-In the latter case ColorServer gives a very well work-automation, which spares the user from lots of work.
-Additionally PhotoProof makes SilverFast HDR a very functional, complete package for the pre-print stage.
+The HDRi format allows to exploit the full power of the scanner and archive it.
+A handy tool for a fair price.
+A handy tool for a fair price.

 Back to the index software tests